 Another group of Bitcoin developers, companies and miners were opposed to making this change.
 They made a variety of arguments, including reduced decentralization and the notion that increased block size would only be a temporary fix to Bitcoin’s scaling issues.

 After attempts to reach a compromise solution failed, the group in favor of larger block sizes launched Bitcoin Cash with a hard fork in the summer of 2017.
 Anyone who held Bitcoin at the time of the fork was issued an equivalent amount of the new asset, Bitcoin Cash.

 Today, Bitcoin Cash is following a development path that emphasizes adjustable block sizes, while Bitcoin aims to accommodate growth through the use of the Lightning Network, a “second-layer” payment protocol that acts on top of a blockchain.

 Bitcoin Cash Today

-However, the Bitcoin Cash project recently experienced its own contentious battle, as the community fractured over the future development of Bitcoin Cash.
+However, the Bitcoin Cash project experienced its own contentious internal battle over the future development of Bitcoin Cash.
 Craig Wright and Calvin Ayre, two longtime leaders of the Bitcoin Cash community, led an effort to split the Bitcoin Cash blockchain in the fall of 2018.
 The resulting split led to the creation of a new digital asset, Bitcoin SV (Satoshi’s Vision), one that Wright said would be closer to original vision of Bitcoin’s anonymous founder, Satoshi Nakamoto.

 Bitcoin Cash and Bitcoin share both a name and much of the same history.
 Yet the projects also have a decidedly different approach to future development.
-By learning about how they differ in their approach to scaling, philosophy and other issues, you can make the most informed trading decision possible.
+By learning about how they differ in their approach to scaling, philosophy and other issues, you can make an informed decision about which currency to use or trade.